 |To my dear husband, even the US President hangs curtains. source|

 It's not easy to be a wife, more so to be an army wife.
-The name of the game is waiting: wait till he sends you SMS, wait till he can come home and wait till he can finally fulfill his job as a husband & a father.
+The name of the game is waiting: wait 'till he sends you SMS, wait 'till he can come home and wait 'till he can finally fulfill his job as a husband and a father.
 Boy, he does when he can.
 That's why I miss my man.
 I miss it when we bicker over house chores.
-Even if I know he won't help me hang the curtains again (Hey R aka my husband, if you'll see this in the future --- I challenge you!
-Mwah!), I'd still be glad to hear him say "sige gagawin ko yan mamaya!" (it never happens, fyi. shh.)
+Even if I know he won't help me hang the curtains again, I'd still be glad to hear him say "sige gagawin ko yan mamaya!" (it never happens, fyi, haha)

 I can finally have my own kingdom as I have envisioned.
-But I still have to wait for my husband to make it complete.
-It is, after all, not Queen you partner with -dom, but King.
+I still have to wait for my husband to make it complete, though.
+It is, after all, not Queen that you partner with the suffix -dom, but King.